 Now once you have verified your payment address, to be eligible for payment, you must have earned at least $100 in revenue. $100 is the minimum payment threshold for AdSense.

-Payments are calculated on the last day of the month (30th or 31st) and issued on every 21st day of the month.
+Payments are calculated on the last day of the month (30th or 31st) and issued on every 21st day of the month that follows.
 This means that if by the last day of the previous month your earnings had not reached the payment threshold of $100, you will not qualify to receive payment on 21st the following month.
 Even if you reached a threshold between 1st and 20th, you still do not qualify to get paid on 21st, but will qualify for next month’s payment.

 AdSense Payment methods in Uganda